hollobit/ResearchChatGPT/README.md

 49. Offer guidance on developing and refining research proposals
 50. Provide recommendations for conducting ethical and rigorous research.

-## 1.Generating Topic Ideas through ChatGPT Prompt
+## Generating Topic Ideas through ChatGPT Prompt

 When it comes to writing a research paper, the first and foremost task is to find a topic that interests you and is relevant to your field of study.
 But sometimes, it can be challenging to come up with a research topic, especially if you're not sure where to start.
 That's where ChatGPT prompts come in handy.
 In this article, we'll explore how to use ChatGPT prompts to generate topic ideas based on keywords or subject areas.